jmrfdm/gvsip/README.md

 ```
 You could see some module load error, that's ok.
 Then you'll see  *CLI>, this the place to type in asterisk command

 Tips: You could always look up asterisk command after *CLI> by asterisk command "core show help".

 ### Connect to google voice, controlled by pjsip.conf
-a few second after *CLI>, your should see both "Transmitting SIP request" and "Received SIP response" message.
+A few second after *CLI>, your should see both "Transmitting SIP request" and "Received SIP response" message.

 If you only see "Transmitting SIP request", and see SSL STATUS_FROM_SSL_ERR, you are using old openssl.

 If a simple update of openssl couldn't fix it, you are out of luck.
 For an old system , YMMY, I failed to fix the SSL STATUS_FROM_SSL_ERR even upgrade openssl.

 ### Connect to sipphone
 It's better to use a softphone from [softphone list] to connect at first and then play with your sipphone.
 I test my system with MicroSip, it works well.

 For phone setting, you need set the ip address of you asterisk machine as server, port is 5060, Transport is UDP, username is 201 and password is secret1.

 You could use asterisk command "sip show peers" to check if phone is connected, and use "sip show peer 201" to check the detail of the phone.

 ### Check the dialplan
 Asterisk it's self is a PBX through extensions.conf, which are called dialplan in asterisk.

 The dialplan coud be checked by asterisk command "dialplan show".
 You should see infomation that's very similar to what's in extensions.conf.

 Dial other phone number (it's better to not use google number, there's lack of ringback as in [known Issues]) from sipphone to see if the from-internal part works.
 Dial your google voice number to see if if the from-external part works.